Tax Management India. Com

 X X X X Extracts X X X X

-..... here was no production at all since 1987-88, it approached Andhra Pradesh High Court by way of a Statutory Appeal, praying for a complete waiver of the requirement to pre-deposit the duty, contending, inter alia, that it was not possible for it to pre-deposit 100% of the duty amount within three months.
+..... production at all since 1987-88, it approached Andhra Pradesh High Court by way of a Statutory Appeal, praying for a complete waiver of the requirement to pre-deposit the duty, contending, inter alia, that it was not possible for it to pre-deposit 100% of the duty amount within three months.
 Andhra Pradesh High Court after considering UTC's hardship, directed the Ld.
 Tribunal vide order dated 04.04.1994, to not dismiss the appeal of UTC for non-compliance of the Section 35F of the Act, subject to UTC depositing half of the amount within four weeks from that day.
 When UTC's Appeal came up for hearing before the Tribunal, and UTC was unable to pay the amount, the Tribunal again dismissed the appeal on 18.07.1994 for non-compliance of the pre-deposit condition.
 Thereafter, with regard to SCT, SFTPL and the Appellant, various proceedings took place before this High Court.
 Ultimately, by orders dated 03.05.1994 and 26.08.1994, this High Court confirmed the order of the Tribunal.
 Thereafter, when the Appellant approached the Supreme Court against the order of this High Court, it granted an extension to Appellant to pre-deposit up to December, 1994.
-The Appellant made .....
+The Appellant made similar app .....

 X X X X Extracts X X X X